-The Hollywood Reporter: 'The Bridge' Actress Sofia Helin to Play True-Life Princess in 'Atlantic
+The Hollywood Reporter: 'The Bridge' Actress Sofia Helin to Play True-Life Princess in "Atlantic Crossing"

 Sofia Helin, star of Scandinavian noir series The Bridge, has signed on to play Norwegian Crown Princess Martha in the true-life drama Atlantic Crossing.